An indication of source is a direct or indirect reference to the geographical origin of products or services used to identify it.

 Since direct indications of source belong to the public domain, they may not be used as the only element of a trade mark but rather must be combined with other trade mark elements that can be protected (for example, a graphical image) in such a way that the trade mark as a whole has a distinctive character.

-A trade mark containing an indication of source as one of its elements must not be misleading in order to be able to be registered (see Question 12).
+A trade mark containing an indication of source as one of its elements must not be misleading in order to be able to be registered (see Can a trade mark containing an indication of source be used for products and services of any origin?).

-You can find more information on this subject in the IPI’s Trade Mark Guidelines (in German (.pdf), French (.pdf) and Italian (.pdf), Part 4, Section 8.7.
+You can find more information on this subject in the IPI’s Trade Mark Guidelines (in German, French and Italian, Part 4, Section 8.7.

 A qualified indication of source that is recognised as such, notably by registering it as a PAO or PGI, can also be registered as a geographical mark.